 - Georgetown does not require, but recommends submission of three subject tests.

 - To complete this recommendation, candidates may submit SAT Subject test scores or Advanced Placement (AP) test scores or a combination of them.
+The modified versions of the Advanced Placement (AP) exams of May 2020 will be considered acceptable.
 Scores are considered official if they are received directly from the College Board or as part of your high school record.

 - While subject tests scores are an important element of our application review, these tests should not create a barrier for applicants.
 Standardized tests represent only one factor in our holistic admissions process.
 The Committee on Admissions considers all facets of student achievement, both inside and outside of the classroom, and within the context of each applicant’s experience and environment.

 - Students living outside of the United States are encouraged to consider an application to Georgetown regardless of their ability to submit three SAT Subject tests.
 The reduced availability of testing dates and centers outside the United States, along with varied curricula around the world, can impact an student’s ability to submit the recommended three SAT Subject tests for admission to Georgetown.